ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-broadcast-to-facebook.md

 Ecamm Live will remember your Groups and Events for future broadcasts.

-{}#todo: Suggested figure: screenshot of entering a full URL for an Event.
+{#todo: Suggested figure: screenshot of entering a full URL for an Event.
+Animated?}

 <aside markdown="1" class="notice">
 #### A note about delay in Live broadcasts